 According to the LC Ripple Filter Calculator (assuming the choke has a DC resistance of 37.5Ω per henry, which is typical for a Champ replacement choke), the filter provides 24.7dB ripple attenuation.

-The DC voltage drop is 6V, so the plate and screen supply is 290V - 6V = 284V.
+The DC voltage drop is 6V, so the voltage for the plate and screen supply is 290V - 6V = 284V.
 This is within 7-percent of Fender's published value of 305V.

-According to the RC Ripple Filter Calculator, the filter provides 42.5dB ripple attenuation.
+According to the RC Ripple Filter Calculator, the RC filter provides 42.5dB ripple attenuation.

 1Dave Hunter, Amped, (Minneapolis: Voyageur Press, 2012), p.
 40.